How To Make A Patch Panel

 Patch Panel Template

-After carefully cutting out all the rust from the panel, the next step is to make a patch template.
+After carefully cutting out all the rust, the next step is to make a patch template.
 Take measurements and transfer them to a piece of cardboard (the kind you can cut with a scissor).
 Draw and cut a template of the patch panel needed.

-Scribe or mark the cardboard template onto a piece the piece of sheet metal.
+Next, scribe or mark the cardboard template onto a piece of sheet metal.
 You can use a black marker to mark the cut, and remember to add about an 1/8th" or so to the line for trimming.

 It's easy to remove metal - much more difficult to add it!